ARBOIS SAVAGNIN VIGNES DE SORBIEF

 Several generations have been necessary to patiently built one of the largest and greatest estates in the area, focused on key appellations such as Château-Chalon, l’Étoile and Arbois.
 The Domaine MAIRE & Fils covers nowadays 234 hectares of vines producing all the area grapes varieties.

 Typical of the Jura region, the Savagnin is a demanding and patient grape, very often associated with oxidative ageing under a film of yeast known as the “voile”, or veil.
+But its less well-known mineral facet has to be discovered: in fact, in topped-up barrels, it displays mineral notes of lemon and white flowers.

 5 to 6 years.